pirsch-analytics/pirsch-wordpress/readme.txt

 == Screenshots ==

-1. The Pirsch Analytics dashboard.
+1. Embed the Pirsch Analytics dashboard right into WordPress.
-2. Manage as many websites as you want and get detailed insights into your statistics.
+2. A simple and easy to use configuration page for your privacy-friendly web analytics.

 == Changelog ==